oak-network/contracts/docs/src/src/utils/BasePaymentTreasury.sol/abstract.BasePaymentTreasury.md

 ### _revertIfCampaignPaused

 *Internal function to check if the campaign is paused.
-If the campaign is paused, it reverts with TreasuryCampaignInfoIsPaused error.*
+If the campaign is paused, it reverts with PaymentTreasuryCampaignInfoIsPaused error.*

 ```solidity